Number 1 in the UK for Medicine (The Complete University Guide 2025)

 We enable students to develop the excellent communication, clinical, interpersonal and professional skills required for good medical practice.

-As a graduate you’ll be ready for a range of careers across:
+As a graduate you’ll be ready to pursue for a range of careers across, across all areas of medicine.

 If you’re interested in an academic research career, our MB/PhD Programme leads to the MB, BChir and PhD degrees.
 Read about the MB/PhD on the School of Clinical Medicine website.